naval-group/LOTUSim-generic-scenario/CONTRIBUTING.md

 New ideas that enrich LOTUSim are always welcome, even if they are not listed on the roadmap.

-- For roadmap-related questions, please contact the Product Owner [naval-group.com] - .
+- For roadmap-related questions, please contact the [Product Owner](mailto:estelle.chauveau@naval-group.com).

 The LOTUSim Governance Committee ensures: